Crescenza cheese, also known as Stracchino, is a fresh Italian cheese from Lombardy, Piedmont, and Veneto.

-The name 'Crescenza' is derived from the Italian word 'stracca' which means 'tired' in English.
-It is called so as the cheese is made from the tired cows whose milk is used to make the cheese.
-It is said that the cows get tired by going up and coming down the alpine pastures and as a result, the cheese becomes richer in fats and more acidic in nature.
+The name 'Crescenza' is derived from the Italian word 'stracca', which means 'tired' in English.
+It is said that the cheese made from the milk of tired cows moving seasonally up and down the Alps is rich in fats and more acidic in nature.

-Crescenza is a very soft cheese with creamy texture and no rind.
-It usually has a mild and delicate flavor.
+Crescenza is a very soft, spreadable cheese with a creamy texture.
+It usually has a mild and delicate flavour.

 This rich, fresh cheese is ideally eaten on its own or paired with fresh rocket salad and prosciutto.
 It is also used on pizzas, risotto or baked in focaccia.
 As a part of the cheeseboard, Crescenza is usually served beside a selection of jams and honey.